jimmyukaba1234-prog/Rooted-World-Tour---Registration-Check-in-System/README.md

 - People loved the mobile registration — no long queues, no paper forms
 - Next version could add SMS/email confirmations, waitlist, or name badge printing

-If you're organizing an event and want to avoid losing registration data again, feel free to fork this or reach out — happy to help adapt it.
+If you're organizing an event and want to avoid losing registration data again, feel free to fork this or reach out happy to help adapt it.

 Thanks for checking it out!

-— Ukaba
+Ukaba Jimmy
 Data Analyst & Volunteer, Rooted World Tour 2026